- Attractive value

 The RDX’s front seats provide good comfort for those who like a little more lumbar support.
 One disappointment is that the base RDX’s passenger seat isn’t height-adjustable, but at least the Technology Package subs in real leather (in place of synthetic leather) and fully adjustable seats.

 Row two provides adequate room for average-size adults but three abreast isn’t something we’d suggest.
+Behind the second row there are 26.1 cubic feet of available cargo space.
 That second row folds not-quite flat, another demerit, but the RDX’s low cargo floor and 61.3 cubic foot cargo capacity are nice for a crossover of this size.
 One surprise is all the space hidden under the cargo floor—another 15 cubes, bringing the maximum available space for stuff to 76.9 cubic feet.

 Interior storage is top notch up front with a big center console and lots of space to tuck away (and hopefully not lose) smaller items in the door panels.